Superb writer/director Joss Whedon has triumphed in bringing together a team of superheroes like never before in THE AVENGERS.

-One movie that would bring together all of the recent Marvel comic book heroes and assemble them as a team to fight evil.
+One movie that would bring together all of the recent Marvel Comics heroes and assemble them as a team to fight evil.
 What?!
 No way!
-Then I heard that Joss Whedon was involved and my doubt began to subside – a little.
+Then I heard that writer/director genius Joss Whedon was involved and my doubt began to subside – a little.
 The man who dazzled us with the wit and inventiveness and darkness that was Buffy.
 Maybe.
 But I still couldn’t imagine how he could pull it off.
-Well I’ve never been more pleased to say that The Avengers (sorry but can’t bring myself to call it by it’s UK title – Marvel’s Avengers Assemble) is the most fantastically entertaining, funny, moving and exciting movie that you could hope to see right now!
+Well, I’ve never been more pleased to say that THE AVENGERS – sorry but can’t bring myself to call it by it’s UK title ‘Marvel’s Avengers Assemble’ – is the most fantastically entertaining, funny, moving and exciting movie that you could hope to see right now!
 I should never have doubted and now just like Clark Gregg’s Agent Coulson, I’m a believer.

 With a concept as complex as this, what really wows you almost above everything else in THE AVENGERS is how Whedon manages so superbly to juggle everyone’s stories, making the movie like a rich tapestry that you can just revel in.
 As the audience, you wonder can ‘the team’ ever come together but then you realise you’re in the hands of a master filmmaker who knows exactly how to tell a thrilling story.

 And what is that story?
 Well, just the small matter of the human race being made into slaves for an alien species.
 Oh, right.
 No problem!
 Possibly not when you have a team made up of these dynamic players.